webthingee/findwordwiz/README.md

 POST /api/generate
 ```

-Generates a puzzle using a provided grid and word list.
-Use this when you want complete control over the letter placement.
+Creates a puzzle using a provided grid and word list.

 **Request Body:**
 ```json